Cookie Policy

 3.3 Analytics

-3.4 Advertising pixels
+3.4 Advertising and measurement pixels

 3.5 Browser storage (localStorage / sessionStorage)